 - a) Each student, including late enrolments and partial enrolments, will receive a copy of the Assessment Information Booklet and they must sign a register to acknowledge receipt of the booklet.
 This register is to be maintained by the Senior Studies Coordinator. - b) The actual weighting for each task in each course is shown in the course-specific assessment schedules included in this document. - c) Teachers will issue an Assessment Task notification to each student in the course at least two weeks prior to the date of an assessment task.
-This notification will clearly describe: - The date and time that the task is due. - The nature of the task. - The syllabus outcomes on which achievement will be assessed. - The criteria which will be used to measure a student's achievement in relation to the specified outcomes. - 5.
-Students must submit tasks by the due date and by the time stipulated on the assessment task notification.
+This notification will clearly describe: - The nature of the task. - The syllabus outcomes on which achievement will be assessed. - The criteria which will be used to measure a student's achievement in relation to the specified outcomes. - 5.
+Students must submit tasks by the due date, during their normal lesson time.
 The task should be handed to their class teacher.
 It is the responsibility of the student to arrange an early submission of a task in the event of a planned absence. - 6.
 In the event that the class teacher is absent on the day an in-class task is due, the faculty Head Teacher will make alternative arrangements to receive the students' work.